Virginia Cavaliers softball

 The Virginia Cavaliers softball team represents University of Virginia in NCAA Division I college softball.
 The team participates in the Atlantic Coast Conference.
 The Cavaliers are currently led by head coach Joanna Hardin.
-The team plays its home games at Palmer Park located on the university's Charlottesville campus.
+The team plays its home games at Palmer Park on the university's Charlottesville campus.

 History

 Virginia has played softball continuously since 1980, beginning NCAA play in 1982 when the organization began sponsoring the sport.
 The Cavaliers currently play their home games at Palmer Park, an on-campus stadium that opened in 2020.

 The Cavaliers have been members of the Atlantic Coast Conference through their softball history, winning the 1994 ACC Tournament.
 They have qualified for the NCAA tournament three in program history, most recently in 2025.

 Virginia has been led by head coach Joanna Hardin since 2017.

 NCAA Tournament Appearances

 The Cavaliers have qualified for the NCAA tournament three times, most recently in 2025.